Back to Shows Page

 3 Blooms large flowered Roses, any colour or colours

-3 stems Roses, cluster flowered
+3 stems cluster flowered Roses, any colour or colours

 1 Stem - Hydrangea Bloom